 In order to more closely replace impacted functions, in-kind mitigation is generally preferred to out-of-kind mitigation for impacted resources that are not heavily degraded, provided this is appropriate based on watershed scale considerations.
 Out-of-kind mitigation may be preferred for heavily degraded systems or where it would be more beneficial to the overall watershed (at the U.S.G.S.
-Hydrologic Unit Code Level 8 or 10) or other appropriate project-specific boundary.
-Compensation should generally be located where it fits best in the landscape and provides the desired aquatic resource functions, taking into account aquatic habitat diversity, connectivity, and, for wetlands and streams, a natural balance of aquatic resources and non-wetlands.
+Hydrologic Unit Code Level 8 or 10) or another appropriate project-specific boundary.
+Compensation should generally be located where it fits best in the landscape and provides the desired aquatic resource functions.
 Compensation should not be situated in locations that are not conducive to successful establishment of aquatic functions (e.g., on-site compensatory mitigation functions may be degraded by proximity to the project).
 Larger sites are often preferable when compared to smaller sites which are often fragmented from other ecosystems which can limit establishment and/or improvement of aquatic functions.
-Some functions (e.g., floodflow alteration) may need to be mitigated on-site, while others (e.g., wildlife and/or fisheries habitat)

-should be mitigated off-site in most cases.
-If more than one compensation site is to be used, they do not need to be contiguous with each other but each should be sustainable long term.
+Some functions (e.g., floodflow alteration) may need to be mitigated on-site, while others (e.g., wildlife and/or fisheries habitat) should be mitigated off-site in most cases.
+If more than one compensation site is to be used, they do not need to be contiguous with each other, but each must be sustainable long term.

 The Mitigation Rule emphasizes the use of a watershed approach to siting mitigation projects.
 It defines watershed approach as "an analytical process for making compensatory mitigation decisions that support the sustainability or improvement of aquatic resources in a watershed.
 It involves consideration of watershed needs, and how locations and types of compensatory mitigation projects address those needs.
 A landscape perspective is used to identify the types and locations of compensatory mitigation projects that will benefit the watershed and offset losses of aquatic resource functions and services caused by activities authorized by Department of Army (DA) permits.
-The watershed approach may involve consideration of landscape scale, historic and potential aquatic resource conditions, past and projected aquatic resources when determining compensatory mitigation requirements for DA permits."
+The watershed approach may involve consideration of landscape scale, historic and potential aquatic resource conditions, past and projected aquatic resource impacts in the watershed, and terrestrial connections between aquatic resources when determining compensatory mitigation requirements for DA permits."
 See Appendix B "Site Selection Checklist" for specific suggestions.

-If the Corps makes the determination that PRM is more ecologically appropriate than ILF or mitigation banking, then restoration in association with preservation of the work area and meaningful buffer is often preferred.
+If the Corps makes the determination that PRM is more ecologically appropriate than ILF or mitigation banking, then restoration in association with preservation of the mitigation site and meaningful buffer is often preferred.